mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 An important aspect to refer to here is that the *sort* stage is not limited to just *one single* field.
 You will operate on multiple different fields in combination, as we would do in *normal* queries and *find* operations, if you want to *sort* first on one field and then on another, that is totally possible in the aggregation pipeline stage as well.
 So let's say here, for example, that I have this different *project* where I'm going to *project* as well, apart from *name* and *number of moons*, the field *hasMagneticField*, which is a *boolean* field.

 In the *sort* stage, I can specify that I want to *sort* on *hasMagneticField*, descending, and *numberOfMoons* descending.
 By executing this specific query, we get a very similar result as before, where are we going to have *Jupiter, Saturn, Uranus*, and so on.
 The only difference is that, for example, *sun and Mercury* will come before *Mars*.
 So how is that possible?
 Well, the result is being *sorted* first on the field *hasMagneticField* equals *true*, and then on *numberOfMoons*.
+So first I'm going to have all the ones that *hasMagneticField* is equal to *true*.
+And then after that I'm going to *sort* on the *numberOfMoons* for the result set.

 ```javascript
 // sorting on more than one field